 I want my handles to be a total of 60cm/24 ins long, and I am going to work them so that they overlap with an attached button detail at one side.
 So I will make the first side of the handle 40cm/16 ins long plus a small amount for a button tab, and the 2nd side 22.5cm/9 ins long.
 This will give me 2.5cm/1 in for an overlap to sew the two handles together.

-I used some vintage-style buttons, from an original design dated about 1941.
+I used some vintage-style buttons, from an original 1941 design.
 You may have something just right in your button box!
 The ones I used measure 22mm or 7/8 ins wide.
 You will need 2 buttons in total, 1 for each side.

 So for the first part of the handle, work in the pattern as set until it measures 40cm/16 ins when slightly stretched, ending with a WS row.
 Place a marker at either end of this row, then: